 - Plants: Lavender, citronella and marigold plants can deter insects, including biting midges, when placed near entrances and windows.

-- Lawn and Garden Care: Regular mowing and trimming of your yard can also disrupt the natural habitat that midges seek out.
+- Lawn and garden care: Regular mowing and trimming of your yard can disrupt the natural habitat that midges seek out.

 Conclusion: A proactive approach to tiny but mighty threats